jan-di/syno-cert-import/README.md

     --network host \
     jandi/syno-cert-import
 ```
-- Network = Host is needed, so that the script can reach the Synology API via localhost.
+- `--network host` is required, to let the script reach the Synology API via localhost.
 Otherwise the default gateway of the docker network must be used - this address could change, when the network is recreated.
-- You could connect via https/5001, but the script will fail if the current certificate is not valid.
+- You could connect via `https/5001`, but the script will fail if the current certificate is not valid.
 When the script runs locally on the synology, http is recommended.
+Alternatively, you could disable ssl verification with `SSL_VERIFY=false`